daahunii/2024_solving_pps/README.md

   - A038 (69.
 Sqrt(x))
   - A039 (367.
 Valid Perfect Square)
   - A040 (1704.
 Determine if String Halves Are Alike)
+  - A042 (844.
+Backspace String Compare)
+  - A043 (14.
+Longest Common Prefix)
+  - A044 (551.
+Student Attendance Record I)

 <hr/>